griffifam/random-menu/README.md

 - Individual, [stage 1](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-1) project
 - Due before class, **DATE HERE**

-## Baseline
+## Learning Goals
-Come up with the three arrays of ten items each.
-Each list should be a different type of food or descriptor for that food.

-For example, the first array can contain adjectives, the second, cooking styles and the third, foods.
-If this was the array selection, it could create a few items like:
-  - hot pan-fried dumplings
-  - soft steamed clams
-  - etc.
+- Reinforce creating, using, and manipulating strings
+- Reinforce creating and using arrays

-## Primary Requirements
+## Introduction

-Create a random menu generator that can be played from the Terminal.
+Create a random menu generator that can be run from the Terminal using the command `$ ruby random-menu.rb`

 Your generator should pull one item from each array you made in the baseline requirements to create a "menu item".